Exploration and Incentives in Reinforcement Learning: Our Algorithm: Hidden Hallucination

-\bluepar{Incentivized RL.} Our setting, called \emph{incentivized RL}, is a game between the principal and $K$ agents.
-Initially, a true model $\modst$ is drawn from a prior $\prior$ over the class $\modtotal$ of all feasible MDP models.
-The prior is known to the principal and all agents, but the the model $\modst$ is not known.
-The game proceeds in $K$ episodes.
-Each episode $k\in[K]$ encompasses interaction with a single agent, denoted agent $k$, and one execution of the MDP.
-Formally, it proceeds as follows: \begin{OneLiners} \item[1.] the principal chooses a signal $\signal_k$; \item[2.] agent $k$ arrives, observes this signal and chooses a policy $\pi_k$; \item[3.] this policy is executed in the MDP; \item[4.] the agent receives reward $\sum_{h\in[H]} r_h$; \\ the principal observes the resultant trajectory $\traj_k = \rbr{ x\kh,\, a\kh,\, r\kh,\, h }_{h\in[H]}$. \end{OneLiners} No other information is revealed to the principal or the agents.
-The principal chooses signals $\sigma_k$ according to some algorithm, which is known to the agents.
+\bluepar{Preliminaries: signals.} Our algorithm is more naturally described in a slightly more general model of incentivized RL (which reduces to the one described in the Introduction).
+In this model, each episode $k$ proceeds as follows: \begin{OneLiners} \item[1.] the algorithm chooses a signal $\signal_k$ from some fixed set $\signals$ of possible signals; \item[2.] agent $k$ arrives, observes $k$ and $\signal_k$, and chooses a policy $\pi_k$; \item[3.] this policy is executed in the MDP; the algorithm observes the resultant trajectory $\traj_k$. \end{OneLiners} No other information is revealed to the principal or the agents.
+The algorithm for choosing the signals is known to the agents. \footnote{This algorithm is often called \emph{signaling policy}; we avoid this term to prevent confusion with ``MDP policies".} The set $\signals$ of feasible signals can be an arbitrary countable set.

-The agent chooses the policy so as to maximize her conditional expected reward given the observed signal.
+Each agent $k$ chooses the policy so as to maximize her conditional expected reward given what she knows: the round $k$, the observed signal $\signal_k$, the algorithm, the prior, and the selection rule for the previous agents.
 More precisely, we make an inductive definition: for each agent $k=1,2, \ldots$